nazabucciarelli/solvd-laba-block-2-homework-7/README.md

 the Java Test Automation Course at Solvd Laba.
 It consists in creating five JSON files that represent the structure of five classes from the current hierarchy, adding the Jackson library to the project and using its annotations to map the JSON files into Java objects.
+Edit: It was necessary as well implementing the logic to convert the Java objects into both XML and JSON files, so I did few changes in the Main.java class in order to accomplish this requirement.

 ## Explanation

-To accomplish the requirements of the homework, I've created a folder named json in the resources folder and then created there JSON files which represent an exact class type in my models hierarchy.
+To accomplish the requirements of the homework, I've created a folder named json in the resources folder and then created there JSON files which represent an exact class type in my models' hierarchy.
 I consider that creating this JSON files was pretty much simpler than with XML.
 After, I added the Jackson dependency into the pom.xml and used its annotations to define each JSON property from the Java classes.
 Finally, in the main class I just created